KaltMax/GildedRose-Refactoring-Kata/csharp.NUnit/README.md

 3. **Testing State Changes**: Items undergo different behaviors based on their current state and type, requiring careful test design to verify all possible combinations.

 4. **Special Item Rules**: Each special item type (Aged Brie, Sulfuras, Backstage passes) follows different rules with multiple conditions, requiring detailed testing for each scenario.

-5. **Immutable Item Class**: The restriction against modifying the Item class required tests to work around this constraint while still effectively verifying behavior.

-6. **Conjured Items**: The specification mentions that "Conjured" items should degrade twice as fast, but this functionality was not yet implemented, creating a conflict between specification and actual behavior.